 Aaron Lumley (North Bay, 1981) is a Canadian double bassist and improvising musician.
 Inspired by a tradition of pioneering, creative contrabassists, Lumley started teaching himself to play the instrument at age 25.
 This self-guided approach led him to eventually study under both Wilbert de Joode and John Eckhardt.
 In the decade since taking up the bass, Lumley has become active in a diverse global community of musicians spanning the fields of free jazz, free folk, noise rock and contemporary chamber music.

 Lumley’s musical approach is rooted in improvisation and sonic exploration.
 His playing acknowledges the manifold sound worlds contained within the acoustic string bass.
 He looks forwards while simultaneously reaching backwards: contemporary playing technique sounding out on an old-school gut string setup.
-In mid-2016, Lumley began tuning his instrument in fifths—CGDA— for greater range, resonance and heaviness.
+Lumley now tunes his bass in fifths—CGDA— for the improved range, resonance and heaviness.
 Foxy Digitalis’ Bryon Hayes describes the bassist as a “forager, searching for new methods to escape the limitations of technique, the human body, and the physical science of acoustics.”
 Lumley has released two albums of improvised solo double bass music—Wilderness (self-released LP, 2012) and Katabasis/Anabasis (Small Scale Music, 2016), as well as several sides on split tapes and performed solo in cities across Canada as well as in Berlin and Amsterdam.